jiaaro/pydub/API.markdown

 ### AudioSegment(…).overlay()

 Overlays an `AudioSegment` onto this one.
 In the resulting `AudioSegment` they will play simultaneously.
 If the overlaid `AudioSegment` is longer than this one, the result will be truncated (so the end of the overlaid sound will be cut off).
+The result is always the same length as this `AudioSegment` even when using the `loop`, and `times` keyword arguments.

 Since `AudioSegment` objects are immutable, you can get around this by overlaying the shorter sound on the longer one, or by creating a silent `AudioSegment` with the appropriate duration, and overlaying both sounds on to that one.